Erasure Code Support¶

 Under the Hood¶

-Now that we’ve explained a little about EC support in Swift and how to configure/use it, let’s explore how EC fits in at the nuts-n-bolts level.
+Now that we’ve explained a little about EC support in Swift and how to configure and use it, let’s explore how EC fits in at the nuts-n-bolts level.

 The term ‘fragment’ has been used already to describe the output of the EC process (a series of fragments) however we need to define some other key terms here before going any deeper.
 Without paying special attention to using the correct terms consistently, it is very easy to get confused in a hurry!